javiergalera98/ListPlaceholder/README.md

 Author | Contributing | Need Help?
 --- | --- | ---
-Popovers is made by [Javier](https://github.com/javiergalera98). | All contributions are welcome.
+ListPlaceholder is made by [Javier](https://github.com/javiergalera98). | All contributions are welcome.
 Just [fork](https://github.com/javiergalera98/ListPlaceholder/fork) the repo, then make a pull request. | Open an [issue](https://github.com/javiergalera98/ListPlaceholder/issues).
 You can also DM me on [Twitter](https://twitter.com/javiergalera98).
 Or read the source code — there's lots of comments.

 ## License